• Skip to main content

 Orange Butter Directions:

 • While the biscuits are baking, combine the softened butter, orange marmalade, and powdered sugar in a small bowl.
-Use an electric mixture and beat until the mixture is light and fluffy.
+Beat with an electric mixer until light and fluffy.

-• Serve the Cornmeal Biscuits hot, and top with Orange Butter!
+• Serve the cornmeal biscuits hot, and top with the orange butter!
 Enjoy!

 Notes

-The orange butter also makes a fabulous hostess gift packaged in a cute glass jar with a bow.
+The orange butter makes a fabulous hostess gift packaged in a cute jar with a bow.

 Nutrition